Abdulsamad1109/marketplace-API/README.md

 | **Class Validator** | Decorator-based validation for TypeScript classes.          | [Class Validator](https://github.com/typestack/class-validator) |
 | **Class Transformer** | Decorator-based transformation for TypeScript classes.      | [Class Transformer](https://github.com/typestack/class-transformer) |
 | **Axios**        | Promise based HTTP client for the browser and node.js.      | [Axios](https://axios-http.com/)                             |

-## Contributing
-We welcome contributions to enhance this Marketplace API!
-If you're interested in improving the project, please follow these guidelines:

-*   ✨ **Fork the repository** to your GitHub account.
-*   🌿 **Create a new branch** for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/issue-description`.
-*   🚀 **Implement your changes**, ensuring that your code adheres to the project's coding standards.
-*   ✅ **Write tests** for your changes to maintain robust functionality.
-*   📝 **Update documentation** as necessary to reflect your modifications.
-*   📦 **Commit your changes** with a clear and concise message: `git commit -m "feat: Add new product search functionality"`.
-*   ⬆️ **Push your branch** to your forked repository: `git push origin feature/your-feature-name`.
-*   ➡️ **Open a Pull Request** against the `main` branch of this repository.
-Describe your changes thoroughly in the PR description.

 ## License
 This project is currently **UNLICENSED**.
 For more details, refer to the `package.json` file.